movestore/movestore.github.io/share_workflow.md

 ![](files/Share_WF_3_23.png ':size=1200x')</kbd>

 !\> Note that as the original owner of a public Workflow, you can edit the title and description of the Workflow and all shared Workflow Instances, the shared message and Workflow references/urls at any time under `Details` in the public Workflow table (use the `Edit` button at the top).
 Note that the shared Workflow itself cannot be changed after sharing it, and that changes to the Workflow in the owner's private Workflow overview will not be incorporated in the shared Workflow.

+!\> When publicly sharing a Workflow that is based on data that is not publicly available, please add an additional Workflow Instance that runs with publicly available data.
+This will enable other users to make optimal use of your public Workflow.

 ## How to accept a shared Workflow